 This was a pleasant surprise and smart.
 I had enough in my account for this part payment.
 Who knows what distractions might have prevented me from returning to complete that purchase.

-The seller obviously wanted the sale on the first visit but hitting the exit key triggered the OTO to pop-up: “Wait, don’t leave, how about considering this revised offer’.
+The seller obviously wanted the sale on the first visit but my hitting the exit key to enable me to transfer funds triggered the OTO pop-up: “Wait, don’t leave, how about considering this revised offer’.

 This method also conveyed that the vendor was confident enough about the value of the product to take the chance that the customer will indeed make the second payment.